-On Sunday Magdalena Eriksson’s Sweden earned a place in the last 16 of the 2019 World Cup finals when they produced a strong display of attacking football to defeat Thailand 5-1.
+On Sunday Magdalena Eriksson’s Sweden earned a place in the last 16 of the 2019 World Cup finals after they produced a strong display of attacking football to defeat Thailand 5-1.

 Eriksson shared her thoughts with the official Chelsea website about overcoming Thailand to reach the final 16 of the tournament, facing the USA in their next game and her change of position at international level.